-This delicious Bavarian Christmas bread is a sweet bread machine recipe to bake for the holidays.
+German Christmas bread is a sweet bread machine recipe to bake for the holidays.
 It takes just 5 minutes to dump all the ingredients into the bread maker and you'll have a sweet and citrusy bread for brunch or a special holiday side dish in no time.

-Growing up, my mom always had German stollen on the counter during Christmas season.
 Dried fruits and nuts in a glazed bread just makes me feel festive.

-Raisins, hazelnuts, a splash of cherry brandy/Kirsch, and warm spices make this bread perfect for a holiday brunch or sweet afternoon snack.
+Sweet raisins, crunchy hazelnuts, a splash of cherry brandy/Kirsch, and warm spices make this bread perfect for a holiday brunch or sweet afternoon snack.

 My kids begged me to make a little more of the powdered sugar glaze for slathering on the cut slices of bread, so for an extra-sweet treat, consider doubling the glaze recipe and serving it with a spreading knife at the table.